iamEzaz/baribhara/README.md

 10. Grpc for server to server communication
 11. AWS for Deployment
 12. Github action for CI/CD
-13. Technology [kafka, nginx, sentry, webhook, jaeger, istio]
+13. Webhook for live notification and payment.
+14. Jaeger for tracing platform designed to monitor and troubleshoot microservices.
+15. Unit Testing and Database migration
+16. Kafka for live messaging
+17. Nginx for reverse proxy and traffic handling
+18. Sentry for error tracking

 Features:

-1. App name "Baribhara".
-This app can manage property and tenant for caretaker. after logging in to the system a user can act as both tenant and caretaker at the same time.
-So the entire app's flow is organized that way.
-Reason: a caretaker can be a tenant of another caretaker.
+1. This app can manage property and tenant for caretaker.
+After logging in to the system a user can act as both tenant and caretaker at the same time.
+Because a caretaker can be a tenant of another caretaker.
+So the entire app's flow should be organized that way.

 2. For registration Name, Phone Number, National ID(optional) , Email(optional) and password require.
 For login email/phone and password needed.